Exhibition

 Beyond the Visual: Blindness and Expanded Sculpture

-Our Beyond the Visual exhibition grew from a the three-year collaborative research project between the Institute, University of the Arts London, and Shape Arts.
+Our Beyond the Visual exhibition grew from a three-year collaborative research project between the Institute, University of the Arts London, and Shape Arts.

 Through workshops, conferences and public events, we investigated not only the under-representation of blind and partially blind arts practitioners, but also the relationship between artworks and audiences.